Trigger Point Dry Needling

 Spine Medicine Clinic

-UW Health Sports Medicine Sports Rehabilitation and UW Health Spine Physical Therapy in Madison, Wisconsin, offers trigger point dry needling as an effective treatment for muscular pain from sport and orthopedic injuries and conditions.
+UW Health Sports Medicine Sports Rehabilitation and UW Health Spine Physical Therapy offer trigger point dry needling as an effective treatment for muscular pain from sport and orthopedic injuries and conditions.

 What is trigger point dry needling?

 Trigger point dry needling involves the insertion of a thin needle (monofilament) through the skin without the injection of any drug or solution.
 The movement of the needle deactivates painful trigger points (knots) in muscle tissue, called myofacial pain.

 Trigger point dry needling targets nerve and muscle trigger points that are found in a spinal nerve root segmental pattern.
 The goal of the treatment is to create a mechanical stimulus - a twitch response - from one or more muscles that share the same nerve supply.
 The twitch response affects the biochemical and biomechanical properties of that muscle.
 Most people don't feel the needle penetrate the skin during treatment.
 Once the needle has advanced into the muscle, it responds with an involuntary twitch and/or muscle cramping sensation.

 What is trigger point dry needling used for?